Fiveable

 Homeowner's and Renter's Insurance

 If you own a home, homeowner's insurance protects the structure and your belongings from things like fire, theft, and certain weather events.
-It also includes liability coverage in case someone gets hurt on your property.
+It also includes liability coverage in case someone is hurt on your property.

 Life Insurance